Esri/arcgis-to-geojson-utils/README.md

 var arcgisToGeoJSON = require('arcgis-to-geojson').arcgisToGeoJSON;
 var geojsonToArcGIS = require('arcgis-to-geojson').geojsonToArcGIS;

-// parse ArcGIS JSON, convert it to a Terraformer.Primitive (GeoJSON) var geojson = arcgisToGeoJSON.parse({
+// parse ArcGIS JSON, convert it to GeoJSON var geojson = arcgisToGeoJSON.parse({
-    x:"-122.6764",
+    "x":-122.6764,
-    y:"45.5165",
+    "y":45.5165,
-    spatialReference: {
+    "spatialReference": {
-      wkid: 4326
+      "wkid": 4326
     }
   });

-// take a Terraformer.Primitive or GeoJSON and convert it back to ArcGIS JSON var arcgis = geojsonToArcGIS({
+// take GeoJSON and convert it to ArcGIS JSON var arcgis = geojsonToArcGIS({
   "type": "Point",
   "coordinates": [45.5165, -122.6764]
 });
 ```

-This module is distributed as a [UMD]() module and can also be used in AMD based systems or as a global under the `ArcgisToGeojsonUtils` namespace.
+This package is distributed as a [UMD]() module and can also be used in AMD based systems or as a global under the `ArcgisToGeojsonUtils` namespace.

 ## Issues